waleedka/hiddenlayer/README.md

 # HiddenLayer

-A lightweight library for neural network graphs and training metrics for PyTorch and Tensorflow.
+A lightweight library for neural network graphs and training metrics for PyTorch, Tensorflow, and Keras.

 HiddenLayer is simple, easy to extend, and works great with Jupyter Notebook.
 It's not intended to replace advanced tools, such as TensorBoard, but rather for cases where advanced tools are too big for the task.